Nukesor/pueue/README.md

 On top of that, there are a lot of convenience features and abstractions.

 Since Pueue is not bound to any terminal, you can control your tasks from any terminal on the same machine.
-The queue will be continuously processed, even if you no longer have any active ssh session.
+The queue will be continuously processed, even if you no longer have any active ssh sessions.

 **Announcement:** The location of the configuration file changed with v0.8.0.
 The configuration and alias file is now located in a `pueue` subdirectory.